twinters/google-ngrams-to-mysql/README.md

 ## How to run

-The MySQL database needs to be initialised with the database model stored in `res/database-model.mwb`.
+The MySQL database needs to be initialised with the database model stored in `database-model.mwb`.

 The main method of `NGramConstrainedLoader` can be run in order to start the storing process with several different arguments.